Sagar-sahukar/Ease_Commerce/README.md

- UI Automation – To Run Tests Locally
+ UI & APIAutomation – To Run Tests Locally
-Clone the UI test automation repository from GitHub.
+Clone the UI & API test automation repository from GitHub.

 Open the project in Visual Studio Code.